To qualify for reduction of taxes this year, you must have met the following qualifications last year:

 - Out-of-pocket prescription drug expenses for the year prior to the year of requested reduced taxes.

-These items are detailed on page 4 of the application.
+These items are detailed at the bottom of page 2 of the application.

 Any change in qualifying circumstances must be reported to avoid penalties.
 Report these changes with the Change in Status Report.